-I completed my largest solo mural to date!
-The painting is about 50ft. tall and 14ft wide.
-It's on the side of the building housing the NAIA headquarters on 12th and Grand Blvd. in downtown Kansas City, Missouri.
+The mural is about 50ft. tall and 14ft wide.
+It's on the side of the building that once housed the NAIA headquarters on 12th and Grand Blvd. in downtown Kansas City, Missouri.
 This project was made possible by the Art in the Loop foundation and their initiative to connect artists and businesses for the advancement of art in the public space.

 The mural took about 15hrs and 25 cans of spray paint and a roll of masking tape to complete over 3 sunny September days.